You can now seek genetic testing to see if you’re at 400% more risk for gluten sensitivity and/or Celiac Disease.

 A Pandemic in Motion

-You might have noticed that the gluten-free sections of grocery stores have doubled and tripled in size.
+You might have noticed that the gluten-free sections of grocery stores have tripled in size.

 Consumers are speaking with their wallets.